MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project.md

 > [!NOTE]
 > For more information on MRTK3 packages, see the [package overview page](../../packages/packages-overview.md).

-When you're finished selecting packages, click **Get features** and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.
+When you're finished selecting packages, click **Get features**, and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.

 ### 3. Open the Unity project